mieubrisse/personal-writing/ben-franklin-analysis/post.md

 Check how he talks about intelligence as something that can be improved.
 To Ben, reading = more intelligence.

-All this bookworming packed his brain with [mental models](https://fs.blog/mental-models/) he'd use later.
+All this bookworming packed his brain with [mental models](https://fs.blog/mental-models/) he'd use throughout life.

 It's like you wander into the grocery store and grab some chocolate syrup.
 Then vanilla ice cream.
 Then some peanuts, why not.
 Bam - suddenly, ice cream sundae.

 Only, the ingredients are books and the ice cream sundae is "multidisciplinary Renaissance man".

-It's mindblowing when you imagine what the 1700s were like:
+It's mindblowing when you think what books in the 1700s were like:

-Books had to be written by quill, printed by some guys at the printing press, and distributed by the unfortunate souls lugging the books around.
+They had to be written by quill, hand-pressed by guys at the printing shop, and then distributed by the unfortunate souls lugging the books around.
 All these middlemen meant one book cost a couple days' pay.

 Proper pain in the ass.

-But B. Franklin paid it gladly because ice cream sundaes are _delicious_.
+But Benny paid it gladly because he recognized the value of knowledge.

 Today, $20 puts the wisdom of presidents, CEOs, and Nobel prize winners on our smartphone in seconds.
 You have the whole world's knowledge at our fingertips.
 Are you using it?